List of MythBusters cast members: Cast

-Current cast
+Replacement cast

 Jon Lung

 Jon Lung is a product designer and graphic designer from Staten Island, New York, known as a co-host on the 2017 revival of the series.
 Lung and his co-host Brian Louden were selected as hosts after winning the reality television competition series Mythbusters: The Search.
 This aired in January and February 2016.

 Brian Louden

 Brian Louden is an American pilot and rescue diver from Houston, Texas, known as a co-host on the 2017 revival of Mythbusters.
 Louden and his co-host Jon Lung won the spots from competition on Mythbusters: The Search, which aired in January and February 2016.

-Former cast
+Original cast

 Recurring experts are sometimes referred to as "Honorary MythBusters".

 Jamie Hyneman

 Jamie Hyneman is a main cast member on MythBusters, along with Adam Savage.
-His demeanor on the show is calm, logical and no-nonsense, in stark contrast to Savage's more animated, impulsive and energetic persona.The two often have very different ideas for performing experiments and building devices.
+His demeanor on the show is calm, logical and no-nonsense, in stark contrast to Savage's more animated, impulsive and energetic persona.
+The two often have very different ideas for performing experiments and building devices.
 Hyneman's ideas tend to be more simple and he prefers to reduce a solution to its most basic form.
 These two experts have competed when testing myths.

 In numerous interviews, both Jamie and Adam have said that one of the reasons for the show's success is their differences.
-In addition, they dislike each other, but have a mutual respect for each other's work.
-They do not have a social relationship outside the show.
+They have a mutual respect for each other's work, however they do not have a social relationship outside the show.
 In a 2015 interview, they said their arguments were part of early seasons, but they worked to have such occasions reduced on-camera.

-In the "AC vs. Windows Down" myth, Hyneman revealed a food that he developed known as "the 444", a smoothie-like concoction of four fruits, four vegetables, and four grains.
-Despite skepticism by the rest of the crew, Hyneman described the 444's taste as "quite pleasant".